oliveira-sh/pymoors/docs/user_guide/fitness_and_constraints.md

 # Fitness Function in pymoors

 In **pymoors**, the way to define objective functions for optimization is through a NumPy-based function that operates on an entire population.
-This means that the provided function, `f(genes)`, expects `genes` to be a 2D NumPy array with dimensions `(pop_size, n_vars)`.
-It must then return a 2D NumPy array of shape `(pop_size, n_objectives)`, where each row corresponds to the evaluation of a single individual.
+This means that the provided function, `f(genes)`, expects `genes` to be a 2D NumPy array with dimensions `(population_size, n_vars)`.
+It must then return a 2D NumPy array of shape `(population_size, n_objectives)`, where each row corresponds to the evaluation of a single individual.

 This population-level evaluation is very important—it allows the algorithm to efficiently process and compare many individuals at once.
 When writing your fitness function, make sure it is vectorized and returns one row per individual, where each row contains the evaluated objective values.